concord-consortium/collaborative-learning/tool-tiles.md

 ## Tool Components
 Tool components are React components that are built for each tool tile type and are conditionally rendered by `ToolTileComponent`.
-Each Tool Component is passed its content through a model property by the `ToolTileComponent` which wraps it.
+Each Tool component is passed its content through a model property by the `ToolTileComponent` which wraps it.
 The `content` is a MST model that is part of a document in the `documents` store.

 The following tool components are defined in CLUE: